mineablepunks/mpunks-miner-bundle-windows-x64/README.md

 - `cd` into this directory
 - Run `python mpunks-miner-supervisor.py`

+# THE `mpunks-miner-controller` MUST BE RUNNING in order for the `mpunks-miner-supervisor` to work!

 ## Notes
 - The `mpunks-miner-supervisor` should print `>>> STATS` lines that show your hash rate, as well as how many nonces have been tried so far.